Entanglement Trajectory and its Boundary

 We use the bi-partition between the register that stores the output of the QME ($n$ qubits) and the rest of the qubits to track the entanglement trajectory and sample $\rho_A$ in the middle of each QME, as shown in FIG. \ref{Shor_circuit_ME}.
 The size of the subsystem is $\alpha=2^{n}$, and the size of the complementary system is $\beta=2^{n+3}$.
 The result is shown in FIG. \ref{Shor_bis}.
 The entanglement trajectories concentrate on a particular path connecting $\lambda_0=\frac{1}{2}$ with an interval of $\frac{1}{2}\ln{2}$ and

 despite the difference between system sizes and inputs.
 The maximum entanglement is located at $\lambda_0=\frac{1}{2}$.
 We do not have an explicit interpretation of the $\frac{1}{2}\ln{2}$ interval nor $f_{shor}$.
-As we can see from the numerical output, some data points locate quite far from this approximation.
-The interval is derived from the eigenvalues of $\rho_A$ after the controlled SWAP operator frequently consist of $\lambda_0=\frac{1}{2}$ and $2^m$ non-zero elements of $\frac{1}{2^m}$, with positive integer $m$.
+As we can see from the numerical output, some data points are located quite far from this approximation.
+The interval is derived from the fact that the eigenvalues of $\rho_A$ after the controlled SWAP operator frequently consist of $\lambda_0=\frac{1}{2}$ and $2^m$ non-zero elements of $\frac{1}{2^m}$, with positive integer $m$.
 And the formula $f_{shor}$ is derived from the fact that the eigenvalues of $\rho_A$ before the controlled SWAP operator frequently consist of $\lambda_0=\frac{m+1}{2m}$ and $m-1$ non-zero elements of $\frac{1}{2m}$, with positive integer $m$.